dm20/Bash/compilation/how_to_compile.md

-## There are many ways to do run (and compile) programs.
+## There are many ways to run (and compile) programs.
 These are some ways of doing it from Terminal on a Mac.

 ### Compile and run Java Programs
     brew install java